Confbase/schema/README.md

 ```

 * `schema infer` automatically detects the format of the incoming data, so
-there's no need to specify whether it is JSON, YAML, TOML, etc.
+there's no need to specify whether it is JSON, YAML, TOML, etc.:

 ```
 $ cat config.yaml | schema infer --make-required